AVG vs. TotalAV 2025: Why AVG Outperforms the Award-winning TotalAV

-Although AVG has a well-known freemium antivirus program, TotalAV is the budget pick if you’re considering a premium plan.
-This review offers an in-depth comparison of AVG and TotalAV, evaluating their performance, features, pricing, and more.
+AVG offers a popular freemium antivirus program, but TotalAV is the budget pick if you’re considering a premium plan.
+Here's our comparison of AVG and TotalAV, evaluating their performance, features, pricing, and more.

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.